GSA-TTS/identity-dev-docs/_pages/saml.md

 </div>

 ### Remote logout request

+#### This feature is currently deprecated and will be sunset in the future.
+All logout functionality should use the logout request described above.

 Login.gov also offers a remote / back channel logout endpoint if your application needs to log users out without redirecting them back to Login.gov.
 This is still **not** true Single Logout (SLO), it will only terminate a given user's session with Login.gov.
 You must still manage the session for your application separately.